zmike/zmike.github.io/_posts/2022-06-30-the-doctor-is-in.md

 It wasn't like I actually stepped through the whole fragment shader to see which inputs were broken and determined that `oT6` in (broken) location 3 was coming into the shader with values far too large to ever produce a viable color output.

 That would be way less cool than making a wild conjecture that happened to be right.

+## Solutions
+This identified the problem, but it didn't solve it.
+Zink doesn't do its own assignment for vertex input locations and instead uses whatever values Gallium assigns, so the bug had to be somewhere down the stack.

+Given that the number of indices used in the draw call was somewhat unique, I was able to set a breakpoint to use with gdb, which let me:
+* inspect the shader to determine its id
+* step through the process of compiling it
+* discover that the location assignment problem was caused by a vertex attribute (`v1`) that was deleted early on without reserving a location
+* determine that `v1` should have reserved location 1, thus offsetting every subsequent vertex attribute by 1, which yields the correct rendering

+And, like magic, I solved the issue.

+But I didn't fix it.

+This isn't a tutorial or anything.